TM-Cyber-ops/Password-Checker-Backend/README.md

 *   **Fault-Isolated Dependency Loading**: The startup sequence features crash defense.
 If the local dictionary file database is corrupted or missing on boot, the script catches the exception, loads an isolated hardcoded array backup, and preserves system uptime.
 *   **Cross-Origin Isolation (CORS)**: Synchronous origin interception prevents third-party malicious scripts or unauthorized external domains from scraping or hijacking your raw backend API endpoints.
 *   **Early-Exit Optimization**: Blacklisted strings are dropped at the perimeter.
 This prevents automated attackers from launching a CPU exhaustion denial of service by forcing the server to calculate zxcvbn patterns on strings already rejected.
 *   **Global Hardware Memory Sanitization**: Raw bytes are handled strictly via low-level mutable data structures (`bytearray`) passed dynamically through Flask's global request context (`g`).
 The application completely eliminates high-level immutable text-string tracking loops.
 Utilizing an automated framework teardown hook (`@app.teardown_request`), the system intercepts the execution lifecycle right before connection termination.
-It steps through the allocated memory addresses and overwrites the mutable `bytwarray` memory space with zeros to perform memory scrubbing, ensuring sensitive credential data does not linger in the application heap before garbage collection
+It steps through the allocated memory addresses and overwrites the mutable `bytarray` memory space with zeros to perform memory scrubbing, ensuring sensitive credential data does not linger in the application heap before garbage collection

-## 🪓 Raw Byte Ingestion
+## 🪓 Raw Byte Ingestion Highlight

 The Challenge: High-level web frameworks like Flask automatically unpack incoming network data into native text strings (request.json).
 In languages like Python, strings are strictly immutable and managed by unmanaged internal memory heaps, creating persistent "string ghosts" of raw credentials in RAM that can be targeted by memory-scraping attacks.